 Now you can set up your cover artwork with the right spine width, safe in the knowledge that there won’t be any unexpected hiccups post-printing.

 Printers generally prefer bulk orders because this means they can charge for more copies but still only set up one print run.
 So if you think you could consider printing a few more copies to make a bigger saving overall, it’s well worth asking your printer about their quantity tiers when deciding how to print a book.

 You’ve checked (and double-checked, triple-checked…) the PDFs for your inside pages and cover, you’ve sent the files to the printer and you’re feeling ready to get this book finally printed!

 Hold up.
-There’s nothing more disheartening than receiving a box of books at your front door, only to find that there’s a now blaringly obvious spelling mistake on the blurb or that the color on the cover doesn’t look right.
+There’s nothing more disheartening than receiving a box of books at your front door, only to find that there’s now a glaringly obvious spelling mistake on the blurb.
+Or that the color on the cover doesn’t look right.

 Always, always, always request a proof of your book when learning how to print a book.
 This pre-press copy is usually provided free of charge, and from this you can assess the technical quality of the printing, as well as hunt down any stray typos you may have overlooked.

 If something’s not right on the first proof, don’t be afraid to ask for a second one.
 This is your book, the result of months, if not years, of hard work.
 Once you’re completely happy with the proof copy, sign it and give the printer the go-ahead.

 Now you have covered all the steps for how to print a book.
-So you can sit back, have a well-deserved rest and wait for your beautiful printed books to be delivered!
+So you can sit back, have a well-deserved rest, and wait for your beautiful printed books to be delivered!

 A quick-start way to design professional books